-The structure module inside of EdgeWise allows you to extract multiple types of structural elements from the point database.
-This Quick Start guide will give you an overview of how to go from point database to a full structure model.
+The structure module inside of EdgeWise allows you to extract multiple types of structural elements from the point cloud database.
+This article will cover how to go from point database to a full structure model.
 For more in depth structure workflow, refer to the articles following this quick start guide.

 Every structure object inside of EdgeWise must be based on a standard shape and size.
 On the left hand side of the structure tool bar you will find three drop down menus.
 These allow you to change which default standard to use, as well as what shape and size you want EdgeWise to extract.

-Leaving the size on Autofit will tell EdgeWise to find the closest size.
-If you’d like to insert your own custom standards refer to the custom standards guide found here.
+Leaving the size on Autofit will tell EdgeWise to find the closest size from the catalogue that we have in the application.
+If you’d like to insert your own custom standards, please refer to the custom standards guide found here.

-Once you have your standard, shape, and size selected you’re ready to being extraction.
-Select the Extract tool from the structure tool bar.
-Now left-click once to begin the generation of a polygon.
+Once you have your standard, shape, and size selected you are ready to being extraction.
+Select the Extract (X) tool from the structure tool bar.
+Now, left-click once to begin the generation of a polygon.
 Continue left-clicking around the point data of the object until it is surrounded.
 Finally, double left-click to finish the selection and wait for EdgeWise to complete the extraction.

 For more in-depth information on the Semi-Automated Extraction tool, refer to this article here.